samuel-carleial/data-analysis-reference/README.md

-# Reference guide to statistical analysis
+# Reference guide to data analysis
 A compilation of code, publications and other relevant information related to data analysis.
 Several topics are covered here, particularly data visualization and statistical modeling.

 Main language: R